PromethusN/PromethusN/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  FULL STACK DEV
-- 🌱 I’m currently learning  Data Analisys
+- 🌱 I’m currently learning  DSA
 - 👯 I’m looking to collaborate on mini Projects
 - 🤔 I’m looking for help with webDev
 - 💬 Ask me about python ,c ,HTML ,etc..